xiaohua-su/King_County_Real_Estate_Analysis/README.md

 ## Conclusions

-1. `sqft_living` - There's no need to construct mansions left and right, as there *are* diminishing returns to livable square footage past a certain point, but
+1. `sqft_living` - There's no need to construct mansions in order to fetch a high sale price, as there *are* diminishing returns to livable square footage past a certain point, but
 2. `grade` - Ensuring that a house is built from high-quality materials, and constructed by competent professionals, will yield a
 3. `view` - Buyers love a scenic view, and while homes with "excellent" views yield the highest sale prices on average, even a "good" or "average" view tends to make the property more valuable than a home *without* a view.